News and Stories

 After receiving the email, Zane Navratil, co-host of PicklePod, quickly took to X to offer his thoughts.

-After The Dink posted the the provisional rule on Instagram, many offered their opinions in the form of comments.
-Most responses resembled this one from dinkdifferentpickleball:
+After The Dink posted the provisional pickleball serve rule on Instagram, many offered their opinions in the form of comments.
+Most responses resembled this one from dinkdifferentpickleball.

 Mostly, though, users wondered if there was a problem at all.